 - Charges for trip insurance are not reimbursable.

 - Chartered Aircraft

-travel will use commercial ground and air carriers or an institutional automobile.
+travel will use commercial ground and air carriers or utilize a vehicle using the

 - However, a chartered aircraft may be used if time and/or distance preclude ground

 travel or if a commercial air service is either unavailable or does not meet the needs

 of the traveler(s).

 - The President of the University shall assign the following duties to a responsible

 - Reviewing and approving requests for charter air services;

 - Informing those who request charter flights of the charter company’s policy on canceling